Dcroix/PostGresConnectGuide/README.md

 # PostGresConnectGuide
-Ultimate Guide for Establish Connection with Postgres - also the syntax that matter
+Ultimate Guide for Establishing Connection with Postgres to also include the syntax that are handy for use.